-You have to understand that fenugreek is widely grown and widely consumed throughout the world, especially in India, the Middle East and North Africa.
+You have to understand that fenugreek is widely grown and consumed throughout the world, especially in India, the Middle East and North Africa.

-Pregnant women are consuming fenugreek daily in these countries without ever suffering from miscarriages, but the problem lies with the amount, for example, small amounts of fenugreek found in curry preparations is completely safe, however taking fenugreek supplements or massive amounts of fenugreek, like two tablespoons a day may be extremely dangerous.
+Pregnant women are consuming fenugreek daily in these countries without ever suffering from miscarriages, but the problem lies with the amount, for example, small amounts of fenugreek powder found in curry preparations is completely safe, however taking fenugreek supplements or massive amounts of fenugreek, like two tablespoons a day may be extremely dangerous.

-As a rule of thumb, when pregnant, do not exceed one teaspoon of ground fenugreek seeds a day.
+As a rule of thumb, when pregnant, do not exceed one quarter of a teaspoon of ground fenugreek seeds a day.